danielyudicarvalho/fire-chat/README.md

 #### Fire-Chat

-A Simple chat using expo, react-native and firebase
+A Simple chat using Expo, React-Native and Firebase